 Carlos Ghosn was born in Brazil and earned his engineering degrees in Paris.
 He joined Renault in 1996, and in a short time earned a revealing nickname, “Le Cost Cutter.”
 He lived up to that name at Nissan.
 In the first year, Ghosn sold off old subsidiaries, breaking up the traditional keiretsu network of suppliers and affiliates on which Nissan, like other Japanese manufacturers, had long relied.
 Ghosn’s strategy worked, and by the end of the year, the company, which had reported billions in losses, was showing billions in profit.

 Ghosn became a hero in Japan; his managerial exploits were even portrayed in a comic book.
 Having saved Nissan, he was tapped to serve simultaneously as president and CEO of Renault.
 By coordinating the design and manufacturing programs of the two companies for maximum synergy, he built an automotive empire that circled the globe.
 Until 2018, he served concurrently as Chairman, President and CEO of Renault, and as Chairman of the Board of both Nissan and Mitsubishi Motors.
+HIs reign ended in November 2018, when he was arrested on charges of underreporting his income to Japanese tax authorities.

 You’ve had such an international career.
 Where did you grow up?